hitokiri-mata/katacoda-courses/kubernetes-observability/hpa/step2-metrics-server.md

 node01   84m          2%     922Mi           23%
 ```

-Pod information can also be observered.
+Pod information can also be observed.

 `kubectl top pods --all-namespaces`{{execute}}